NCIP/cagrid-portal/cagrid-1-0/Applications/cagrid-portal/README.txt

 ################################

-The basic site structure can be configured by using one of the Liferay administrative portlets to import a Liferay archive (lar) file.
-I've created such a lar file at portals/liferay/lars/cagridportal.lar
+The basic site structure can be configured by using one of the Liferay administrative portlets to import a Liferay archive (lar) files.
+I've created these lar files in the portals/liferay/lars/ directory.

 Follow these directions to import the lar file:

 1. Sign in:
-   - username: test@liferay.com
+   - username: portaladmin@cabig.nci.nih.gov
-   - password: test
+   - password: p0rtal@dmin
-2. If this is the first time, agree to license.
-3. In upper right-hand corner, click drop-down list, then select My Places > My Community > Private Pages
+2. In upper right-hand corner, click drop-down list, then select My Places > My Community > Private Pages
-4. In Communities portlet, click "Communities I have joined" tab.
+3. In Communities portlet, click "Communities I have joined" tab.
-5. Click the "Configure Pages" icon for the "Guest" community.
+4. Click the "Configure Pages" icon for the "Guest" community.
    - That's the 3rd icon from the left.
 It looks two pieces of paper.
-6. Click on the "Import/Export" tab.
+5. Click on the "Import/Export" tab.
-7. Click on the "Import" sub tab.
+6. Click on the "Import" sub tab.
-8. Select all of the checkboxes.
+7. Select NONE of the checkboxes.
-9. Press the "Browse..." button to navigate to and select "cagridportlets.lar"
+9. Press the "Browse..." button to navigate to and select "guest-community.lar"
 10. Press "Import"
+11. From upper right-hand corner, click drop-down list, then select MyPlaces > My Community.
+Then click on the icon to the right of the "Public Pages" text.
+12. Click on the "Import/Export" tab.
+13. Click on the "Import" sub tab.
+14. Select NONE of the checkboxes.
+15. Press the "Browse..." button to navigate to and select "portaladmin-public-community.lar"
+16. Press "Import"
+17. Repeat steps 11 through 16 for the "Private Pages" and "portaladmin-private-community.lar".

 Then you can navigate back to My Places > Guest > Public Pages.
 Or you could just sign out.